 Use Airline and Cash-Back Online Shopping Portals

-Online shopping portals have been around for a while but might not immediately come to mind during tax season.
-Most U.S.-based airlines and many other cash-back shopping systems offer a way to earn rewards for your spending.
+Online shopping portals have been around for a while, but they might not come to mind right away during tax season.
+Most U.S.-based airlines and many other cash-back shopping programs offer ways to earn rewards for your spending.
 Common tax preparation services and software — such as H&R Block and TurboTax — aren't exceptions.

 Whenever I am poised to use an online shopping portal, I make sure to check Cashback Monitor to compare which portal offers the most favorable return on spending.
 At the time of writing this article, a search for “TurboTax” yields the results below: